exAspArk/auto_breadcrumbs/README.md

 For example, if you go to `/users/1/edit` it will show breadcrums like `Home / Users / Settings`.

+In case when translations are absent it will try to build breadcrumbs automatically depending on resource and action names.
+For example, if you visit `/countries/new` it will show breadcrums `Home / Countries / New`.

 ## Customization

 For more information about customization of breadcrumbs visit [breadcrumbs_on_rails](https://github.com/weppos/breadcrumbs_on_rails).